travel germany

 Another suggestion is the Paulaner-Wirthaus at Gemeindehof 3-5.
 This quaint, half-timbered pub is located in a former tanner's house.
 You can sit inside, out in front at the sidewalk cafe or in the beer garden in the back.
 Sehr gemütlich.

-For how to get to Goslar, go to Travel to the Harz.
+For how to get to Goslar, plus some Harz travel tips, go to Travel to the Harz.